rxseven/docker-playground/README.md

 #### Software as a Service

-You also need to have to the following information:
+You also need to have to the following information beforehand:

 - [Facebook app ID](https://developers.facebook.com/docs/apps/) - a unique key given to every app created for Facebook
 - [Google app ID](https://developers.google.com/identity/protocols/OAuth2) - a unique application ID identifying the app in Google’s system